-- Develop or add to the PE and sport activities that we already offer; - Build capacity and capability within the school to ensure that improvements made now will benefit pupils joining the school in future years.
+- Develop and add to the PE and sport activities that we already offer; - Build capacity and capability within the school to ensure that improvements made now will benefit pupils joining the school in future years. - Run booster swimming sessions to enable all pupils to swim competently, confidently and proficiently over a distance of at least 25 metres, use a range of strokes effectively and to perform safe self-rescue in different water-based situations by the end of Year 6.